White circle

 There is a workflow for creating only observations (using Screenshot & Annotate) which branch techs would use and then there is a power user workflow for creating an observation, creating a report, and then publishing options after that to share.

 Initially, we called this graph screenshot feature to make observations "Screenshot & Annotate" because it's only purpose was to mimic the desktop snippet tools they used.
-However, since there is more functionality an engineer can do use with this feature, we called it "Document Findings" to encompass these interactions.
+However, since there is more functionality an engineer can use with this feature, I called it "Document Findings" to encompass these interactions.

 A separate screen for non-power users